Jaç Hi-Fi Café brings Japanese listening-bar culture to Barcelona

 Isern Serra Studio unveils a sound-sculpted interior that brings Japanese listening traditions into Catalonia’s contemporary design landscape

-Jaç Hi-Fi Café invites guests to slow down and listen.
+Jaç Hi-Fi Café is a new place to stop for coffee and surrender to sound.
 Designed by Isern Serra Studio, the Barcelona opening invites visitors into a Mediterranean interpretation of Japan’s revered jazz kissa.
 The name Jaç, which nods to jazz and recalls the Japanese listening bar, means ‘to recline, rest, and let go’ in Catalan.
 The project combines coffee and acoustics to create a setting where time feels recalibrated.

 Jaç Hi-Fi Café, Barcelona